Your Credit Score

 We may also share your personal information if the ownership of products or services or the make-up of Lloyds Banking Group changes in the future:

-We and those other companies do this to learn about the types of customers we each have, how they use our products, and how our products perform for them.
-We and those other companies may also learn about the markets we each operate in and how our competitors perform.
-The law says data is not considered to be personal information after customer identities have been securely hidden in this way.
+We and those other companies do this to help them learn about the types of customers they have, how customers use their products, and how their products perform.
+It also helps us to learn about the markets we each operate in and how our competitors perform.
+The law says data is not considered to be personal information after customer identities have been removed.

 We can only use your personal information to send you marketing messages if we have either your consent or a ‘legitimate interest’.
 That is when we have a business or commercial reason to use your personal information.
 It must not conflict unfairly with your own interests.